Port of Cobh, Ireland

 Ports of Call - Queenstown (Cobh) - 1911

-Arrangements for Ocean Passengers landing at QUEENSTOWN.
+Arrangements for Ocean Passengers landing at Queenstown.

 Convenient tours can be made to the world-renowned Lakes of Killarney, the coach routes of the extreme west, the Vale of Ovoca, made famous by the poet Moore, and many such places unique to Ireland.
-On completing their round of sight-seeing Passengers can travel direct from any of ,these districts to England by the through Trains to Rosslare Harbour, from whence the Great Western Railway magnificent Turbine Steamers run to Fishguard Harbour, performing the journey in 2 3/4 hours.
+On completing their round of sight-seeing Passengers can travel directly from any of these districts to England by the through Trains to Rosslare Harbour, from whence the Great Western Railway's magnificent Turbine Steamers run to Fishguard Harbour, performing the journey in 2 3/4 hours.
 Specially built vestibuled Restaurant Car (and at night Sleeping Car) Trains run direct to London, via Cardiff, with connections to all parts.

 Advantages of the Liverpool-Queenstown Route (1907)

-LIVERPOOL is the most central point of landing or embarkation in the British Islands.
+Liverpool is the most central point of landing or embarkation in the British Islands.

 London is less than four hours distant.
-York and other historical cities in the North of England are within easy reach, and the venerable and most interesting city of Chester, with its ancient Cathedral, encircling walls, and numerous Roman antiquities, is only sixteen miles away.
+York and other historical cities in the North of England are within easy reach, and the venerable and most interesting town of Chester, with its ancient Cathedral, encircling walls, and numerous Roman antiquities, is only sixteen miles away.

 Queenstown